alexmnotfound/python-trading-price-alerts/README.md

 ## Price triggers

-All the indicator are calculated manually
+All the indicators are calculated manually
 - Custom prices
 - Simple Moving Average
     - N = 200 & 50